-Grant Name Support Schemes for Investment in Agricultural Holdings (Dispositifs d'Aides à l'Investissement dans les Exploitations Agricoles) Grant Purpose Supports agricultural businesses in modernising their operations, promoting sustainability, and fostering diversification.
-It focuses on investments that enhance primary production, improve environmental practices, and add value through on-farm processing and marketing.
-Grant Rate Up to 40% funding for high-ambition projects (e.g., on-farm transformation, diversification, and agroecological transitions).
-Up to 20% funding for improvement projects (e.g., working conditions and system adaptations).
-The maximum eligible investments are €400,000 for individual projects and €800,000 for collective projects (e.g. cooperatives) Grant Detail The grant is part of the Occitanie region's broader effort to support the agricultural sector.
+Grant Purpose Su sus en val Grant Rate Up div Up sys Aides à l'Investissement dans les Exploitations Agricoles) pports agricultural businesses in modernising their operations, promoting stainability, and fostering diversification.
+It focuses on investments that hance primary production, improve environmental practices, and add lue through on-farm processing and marketing.
+To to 40% funding for high-ambition projects (e.g., on-farm transformation, versification, and agroecological transitions).
+To to 20% funding for improvement projects (e.g., working conditions and stem adaptations). sus en val Grant Rate Up div Up sys stainability, and fostering diversification.
+It focuses on investments that hance primary production, improve environmental practices, and add lue through on-farm processing and marketing. to 40% funding for high-ambition projects (e.g., on-farm transformation, versification, and agroecological transitions).
+Grant Rate Up div Up sys hance primary production, improve environmental practices, and add lue through on-farm processing and marketing. to 40% funding for high-ambition projects (e.g., on-farm transformation, versification, and agroecological transitions). to 20% funding for improvement projects (e.g., working conditions and Grant Rate Up div Up sys lue through on-farm processing and marketing. to 40% funding for high-ambition projects (e.g., on-farm transformation, versification, and agroecological transitions). to 20% funding for improvement projects (e.g., working conditions and Grant Rate Up div Up sys to 40% funding for high-ambition projects (e.g., on-farm transformation, versification, and agroecological transitions). to 20% funding for improvement projects (e.g., working conditions and div Up sys versification, and agroecological transitions). to 20% funding for improvement projects (e.g., working conditions and Up sys to 20% funding for improvement projects (e.g., working conditions and sys - stem adaptations).
+I Ih e maximum eligible investments are €400,000 for individual projects and 00,000 for collective projects (e.g. cooperatives) e grant is part of the Occitanie region's broader effort to support the ag ricultural sector.
 It focuses on the following areas; Improving the competitiveness of farms, increasing the added value of products (e.g. via on-farm processing) and seeking new markets.
 Adaptation and resilience of farms to climate change (e.g. via acquisition of sustainable farming equipment such as mechanical weeding equipment or water conservation.
 Natural resources preservation (water, soil, air and biodiversity); The fight against global warming; Improving working conditions and well-being at work; Diversification of activities (e.g. agrotourism).
 Construction and renovation of agricultural buildings.
-The scheme has linkages with the PASS scheme (see Section 9.1.3 above).
+Th e scheme has linkages with the PASS scheme (see Section 9.1.3 above).
 It is also affiliated with FEADER.
-Further detail via: https://www.laregion.fr/Dispositifs-d-aides-a-l-investissement-dans-les-exploitations-agricoles Duration Grant runs to 2027, with rolling calls for projects.
-Latest round closed on 11 th December 2024.
-Latest / Update Latest round closed on 11 th December.
+Further detail via: htt tps://www.laregion.fr/Dispositifs-d-aides-a-l-investissement-dans-les- oloitations-agricoles Duration Gra ant runs to 2027, with rolling calls for projects.
+Latest round closed on 11 th ecember 2024. test round closed on 11 th December.
 Other rounds will become available.
-Implications This scheme creates opportunities for companies offering innovative agricultural equipment, sustainable technologies, and services for farm transformation or marketing.
-Suppliers can collaborate with farmers to deliver solutions aligned with environmental, economic, and operational goals.
+Update - is scheme creates opportunities for companies offering innovative - ricultural equipment, sustainable technologies, and services for farm Insformation or marketing.
+Suppliers can collaborate with farmers to deliver lutions aligned with environmental, economic, and operational goals.